 Thanks to Slabjiggies for some great Redear information from out west.

 rambling_angler_outdoors Was wondering if you could explain your favorite setup for big Redear?
 I’m hooked on them and I really want to learn more from those that consistently catch more Redear.
 Thanks in advance.

 slabjiggies I got mine the same way you did.
 Ultralight to medium light setup is just fine.
 Drop shot, Carolina rig or straight jig tipped with bait(crawler, redworms, crickets mealworms).
 I personally use jigs with all these presentations

-slabjiggies I believe The jigs color and profile Gives ready or something to be attracted to.
-I fish a lot of clear waters with bright colored jigs.
+slabjiggies I believe The jigs color and profile Give the redear something to be attracted to.
+I fish a lot of clear water with bright colored jigs.
 It gives them something to look at from a distance.

 rambling_angler_outdoors yea I was told by an old-time Redear Angler the Redear would spit anything hard out of its mouth instinctively because they eat snails and spit the shell so I switched to hook and crawler and I feel that I did get a better hookup ratio but personal preference and confidence deal I’m sure.
 Another old-timer Redear Angler told me they spit the shells out their gills.
 If this is the case then the jig still works.
 What say you if you know?

 slabjiggies redear have hard plates in the back of there throat’s that crush clams, snails, crawdads and other hard-shelled foods that they eat on.
 The bigger ones will almost always inhale the whole crawler no matter how big they are.
 A lot of the times you can toss a rod out and let it sit while jogging or slow crawling with another setup.
 Both work just as good.
 A guide on Havasu told me to leave the bait still cause their natural prey is still or barely moving.